-- 1. Enter the DSC SETUP MENU menu and scroll to RADIO MMSI ENTRY with the Up/Down soft kevs or the Up/Down channel buttons. - 2.
-Press the ENTR button and the already entered number will be displayed. - 3.
+- 1. Enter the DSC SETUP MENU menu and scroll to RADIO MMSI ENTRY with the Up/Down soft kevs or the Up/Down channel buttons. - will be displayed. - 3.
 Press the EXIT soft key to return to the DSC SETUP MENU.